IObert/twilio-bookshop-management/README.md

 - Install [git](https://nodejs.org/en/download)
 - Sign up for a free [Twilio account](https://www.twilio.com/referral/iSDwWn) (no credit card needed)
 - Get a [Twilio phone number](https://www.youtube.com/watch?v=f9jE5ywz8cs) (the initial credits you get for free are sufficient to buy a number)
+- Install `ngrok` or a similar tool to tunnel a public URL to `localhost` (or you deploy the app to the cloud)
 - [Windows only] Install SQLite
 >  If you are running macOS or Linux, you will likely have SQLite installed.
 For Windows users, I recommend using the [Chocolatey](https://chocolatey.org/) package manager to install [sqlite](https://community.chocolatey.org/packages/SQLite) via `choco install sqlite`.
 After the installation, please check you can start the executable (`sqlite`) from the terminal.